iarakshana/hw7/README.md

 Always exclude negative values (non-responses!!).

-1. Average (video) game playing (code 120307) for men and women (1 and 2), in three ten-year age groups from 20-29, 30-39, 40-49.
+1. Who likes games?
+Average (video) game playing (code 120307) for men and women (1 and 2), in three ten-year age groups from 20-29, 30-39, 40-49.
 Use `edited_age` and `edited_sex` so you can keep it to just two tables.
    * Hint: you can do multiple `group by` variables.
    * Hint: to group by age, use the fact that the default integer division in SQL is floor division.
-2. Whether or not the respondent worked last week as a fraction (1 = yes, 2 = no; exclude retired/disabled/unable 3-5 and no answer; see TUFWK [here](https://www.bls.gov/tus/atusintcodebk0315.pdf)), grouped by whether or not a spouse or partner was present, or not (1 or 2, v.
-3; see TRSPPRES; same [resource](http://www.bls.gov/tus/atusintcodebk15.pdf)).
+2. Working statWhether or not the respondent worked last week as a fraction (1 = yes, 2 = no; exclude retired/disabled/unable 3-5 and no answer; see TUFWK [here](https://www.bls.gov/tus/atusintcodebk0315.pdf)).
+   Group on the presence of a partner (`spouse_or_partner_present`: spouse 1 or partner 2, v. none 3; see TRSPPRES in the [codebook](http://www.bls.gov/tus/atusintcodebk15.pdf)).
 3. State with the lowest fraction of high school graduates.
 Refer to the table in the "twisty" above -- HS is 39.
+If you haven't memorized the FIPS codes, you can find them [here](https://www.census.gov/geo/reference/ansi_statetables.html).
 4. Average marital status (`spouse_or_partner_present`; again 1 or 2, v.
 3), by `educational_attainment`.
    * Use respondent `spouse_or_partner_present` and cps `educational_attainment`.
 Require that the educational attainment be non-negative.
-5. Average housework (activity code 02XXXX, i.e., all those starting by 02, see [here](http://www.bls.gov/tus/lexiconwex2015.pdf) -- use floor division, which is the default) by sex and educational attainment.
+5. Average housework (activity code 02XXXX, i.e., all those starting by 02, see the [lexicon](http://www.bls.gov/tus/lexiconwex2015.pdf) -- use floor division, which is the default).
+Group by `edited_sex` and `educational_attainment`.
-6. Respondent married average (spouse_or_partner_present = `TRSPPRES` = 1) grouped by attended religions services (activity code 140101; [data dictionary](http://www.bls.gov/tus/lexiconwex2015.pdf)).
+6. Respondent married average (`spouse_or_partner_present` = `TRSPPRES` = 1) grouped by attended religions services (activity code 140101; [data dictionary](http://www.bls.gov/tus/lexiconwex2015.pdf)).
 Consider only respondents reporting Sunday (`dow_of_diary_day`, 1), Friday (6) or Saturday (7), and households with kids.
-(Note that the most-naive interpretation understates the difference, significantly, due to contamination over which is the religious day).
+(Note that the most-naïve interpretation already dramatically understates the difference, due to contamination over which is the religious day).
-7. Average daily time spent directly engaging children in hours (activity code [0301XX](http://www.bls.gov/tus/lexiconwex2015.pdf)), by sex.
+7. Average daily time spent directly engaging children in hours (activity codes 0301XX or 180381), by respondent sex.
    You should require that there be children in the household, and that the respondent is in the labor force (`edited_labor_force_status` = 1 or 2).
    Use roster `edited_sex` variable, 1 for men, 2 for women.
 (Read, understand, and adapt [this example](https://github.com/harris-ippp/lectures/blob/master/05/ex/child_engagement_ed.sql); N.B. that the python example at p.
 34 of the lecture relied on pandas for the second group by.)

 ## Create and Query a Table